pachopok/data_cleaning-project/README.md

 4. Write a summarizedTable.csv in the directory from which the code was executed.<br>

 Note1: The variables are described in CodeBook.md.<br>
 Note2: the variables, that have been kept, are the ones ending in std() and mean().
-The task description didn't clearly specify, if std()-X etc needed to be kept.
+The task description didn't clearly specify, if std()-X etc needed to be kept. <br>
+Note3: data.table, plyr and dplyr packages are required

 ## Running the script (on Linux systems or Bash)